pip-services/pip-services-docs/content/en/python/swagger/_index.md

 Develop a RESTful service component.
 For example, it may look the following way.
 In the `register` method we load an Open API specification for the service.
-You can also enable swagger by default in the constractor by setting `_swagger_enable` property.
+You can also enable swagger by default in the constructor by setting `_swagger_enable` property.
 ```python
 class MyRestService(RestService):
     def __init__(self):